Azure/azure-sdk-for-c/sdk/samples/iot/readme.md

 ## Getting Started
 ### Environment Variables
 Samples use environment variables for a variety of purposes, including filepaths and connection parameters.
-Please keep in mind, every time a new terminal is opened, the environment variables will have to be reset.
+Please keep in mind, **every time a new terminal is opened, the environment variables will have to be reset**.
 Setting a variable will take the following form:

 Linux:
 ```bash